openhab/openhab-docs/mainui/settings/index.md

   Rules are essential for home automation:
   Each rule can be triggered, which invokes a script that performs any kinds of tasks, e.g. turn on lights by modifying your items, do mathematical calculations, start timers etc.
 - [**Scenes**](scenes)<br>
-  Special rules determined to command a some Items to a pre-defined state.
+  Special rules determined to command some Items to a pre-defined state.
 - [**Scripts**](scripts)<br>
   Special rules without triggers and with just one action determined to run code.
 - [**Schedule**](schedule)<br>